matthias-stemmler/annimate/docs/user-guide/src/installation.md

 - Apple silicon processors (for newer Mac computers, starting from late 2020)
 - Intel processors (for older Mac computers)

 Check the [Apple Support](https://support.apple.com/en-us/116943) to find out which type of processor you have.
-Annimate requires a macOS version of 10.13 "High Sierra" or newer.
+Annimate requires macOS 10.13 "High Sierra" or newer.

-> **Note:** As the Annimate Application Bundle is not signed by Apple, your system will set a "quarantine" attribute for the downloaded file.
+> **Note:** As the Annimate Application Bundle is not signed by Apple, your system will set a "quarantine" attribute on the downloaded file.
 You will need to remove this attribute as described below.
 Otherwise you will see a message saying that "Annimate is damaged and can't be opened" when trying to start it.

 In order to install Annimate, go through the following steps: